Snetyn/native-timeslice/README.DOCKER.md

 Notes:
 - The first image build downloads ~1GB of Android SDK components.
 Subsequent runs reuse the image.
 - The container runs Gradle inside and writes build outputs into your mounted workspace (including `android/app/build/outputs/...`), so you can inspect APKs locally.

+Note: touched to trigger CI run on 2025-08-14 UTC.